Uberi/DWM3001CDK-demo-firmware/README.md

 * **Portable**: run `make save-development-environment` to generate a 5GB tar file containing the entire development environment.
 In 10 years from now, when half of these dependencies disappear off the internet, run `make load-development-environment` and you'll still be able to compile this project.

 Note that most of the UCI functionality has been removed, since I didn't end up needing it - only the UART CLI interface remains.
 Besides that, it has the exact same features as the original version of the firmware, including UWB ranging, calibration features, and more.

+**See also:** if you're building a custom firmware for the DWM3001C, check out my [DWM3001C starter firmware repository](https://github.com/Uberi/DWM3001C-starter-firmware/).

 Quickstart
 ----------